gicappa/Behavioural-Interview-Questions/README.md

 ## Amazon
 ### Behavioural
+* What's your biggest achievement
+* How do you assess your current boss, which area he needs to improve.
+* How do you handle difference between you and your boss.
+* How do you hanle work pressure and how do you blance work and life.
+* What are the 14 Leadership Principles of Amazon.
+* Tell me about one time you had critical feedback.

 ### Technical
-* Try practicing from Geeks For Geeks and Leetcode.
-These sites contain enough resource to practice for coding interviews.
-Codechef is also a good choice once you get some exposure to basic concepts and are able to come up with your own logics without hints.
-* Given a number x and y, reach from x to y in minimum no of operations.
-Operations allowed x/2, x+1, x-1. return min no of operations
-* Round 1.
-Design Parking lot.
-OO design question.
-Focused on class design.
-Also chatted about multi-threading and design patter.
-Round2 Leetcode: Find mean from input stream.
-Round3 Leetcode.
-Bomb enemy.
-Behavior question, what's your biggest achievement.
-Round4 Leetcode Island perimeter.
-Behavior question: how do you assess your current boss, which area he needs to improve.
-Round5 Behavior question, bar raiser.
-How do you handle difference between you and your boss.
-How do you hanle work pressure and how do you blance work and life.

-Read leadership princinple well before you go to the interview.
-14 leadership Tell me about one time you had critical feedback
+* Design Parking lot focused on class design.
+* Name some multi-threading pattern.
+* Find the mean from an input stream.
+* Leetcode: Bomb enemy.
+* Leetcode: Island perimeter.
-Which algorithm works best for shipping?
+* Which algorithm works best for shipping?
-. in an unsorted array of stock prices throughout a year, find the point when to buy and when to sell so as to maximize profit.
-2. How will you compare 2 files with millions of customer ids?
+* In an unsorted array of stock prices throughout a year, find the point when to buy and when to sell so as to maximize profit.
-The programming test was to basically recreate the queue library.\
+* How will you compare 2 files with millions of customer ids?
+* Code a queue library.
 Tree sum.
 Replace a node's value with sum of it's children Given a number x and y, reach from x to y in minimum no of operations.
 Operations allowed x/2, x+1, x-1. return min no of operations
 How do you Implement Tim Sort?